mavlink/qgc-user-guide/en/FlyView/FlyView.md

 #### Record Video Stream (on GCS)

 Video stream recording is controlled on the [video stream instrument page](#video_instrument_page).
-Click the red circle to start recording a new video (a new video file is created each time the circle is clicked); the circle will change into a red square while recording is in progress.
+Press the red circle to start recording a new video (a new video file is created each time the circle is pressed); the circle will change into a red square while recording is in progress.

 ![Video Stream Record](../../assets/fly/video_record.jpg)